Security Pipeline

 Fail-Open vs Fail-Secure

-By default, the pipeline is fail-open: if a security check raises an unhandled exception, the pipeline logs the error and continues to the next check.
+By default, the pipeline is fail-secure: if a security check raises an unhandled exception, the pipeline logs the error and blocks the request with an HTTP 500 response so check bugs surface instead of silently passing requests through.

 except Exception as e: